 The point is if you prepare, have a good support system and take care of yourself, you’ll survive divorce.

-Are you trying to divorce an abuser?
+Are you divorcing a narcissist?
 Let us know in the comments what has helped you in your journey to be free from abuse?